-Almost a year ago, after being diagnosed with my third cancer in as many years, and on our middle child’s 13th birthday, I was admitted to hospital to start chemotherapy.
-This new cancer, Diffuse Large B Cell Lymphoma (DLBCL), was aggressive and required an aggressive treatment protocol that consisted of being hooked up to a chemotherapy infusion pump 24 hours a day for nearly 7 days straight.
+February 2013, after being diagnosed with my third cancer in as many years, and on our middle child’s 13th birthday, I was admitted to the hospital to start chemotherapy.
+This new transformed cancer, Diffuse Large B Cell Lymphoma (DLBCL), was aggressive and required an intensive treatment regimen (R+ESHAP) that consisted of being hooked up to a chemotherapy infusion pump 24 hours a day for nearly 7 days straight.
 I was 54, had no other health conditions, and, having just abandoned my training to break my age group mile world record (4:25), was very fit.
 Therefore, my oncologist thought I could handle the treatment.

-An IV line was put into my arm (PICC line) near the crook of my elbow and it ran through the vein up to a larger vein at the top of my chest.
+An unsuccessful attempt was made to insert an iv PICC line into the crook of my arm to thread up through the vein to a larger vein at the top of my chest.
 Besides being painful, this concerned me since I wanted to maintain the exercise routine that I had established in anticipation of needing chemotherapy, and thought full use of my arms worth keeping.
 Instead, a Hickman line was inserted into my chest, which was not much of a problem.
 However, finding a stationary bike was.

 I asked my nurse if there was a stationary bike that I could use.
-I was surprised to hear that they had none on the oncology ward, and I was equally surprised to hear that in her 5 years of working there that no one had ever asked to exercise on a stationary bike.
-This was an MD Anderson affiliated hospital, and MD Anderson is the #1 ranked cancer hospital in the US, I was disappointed to realize how little exercise was being used as a part of cancer treatments.
+I was surprised to hear that they had none on the oncology ward, and I was equally surprised to hear that in her 5 years of working there that no one had ever asked for an exercise bike.
+This was an MD Anderson affiliated hospital, and, at that time, MD Anderson was the #1 ranked cancer hospital in the US.
+I was disappointed to realize how little exercise was being used as a part of cancer treatments.

 Arriving at the psychiatric ward was a bit surreal.
-In the small lobby there were two locked doors, one of them had an unsettling notice on it ‘extreme escape risk’.
-I wondered about the patients behind the doors, each going through something different from me but also sharing something similar – the need to get healthy again.
+In the small lobby there were two locked doors, one of them had an unsettling notice on it “Extreme escape risk”.
+I wondered about the patients behind those doors, each going through something different from me but also sharing something similar – the need to get healthy again.
 This was a sobering reminder that there were other debilitating things besides cancer, and that my health issues, although somewhat complicated and rare, in the grand scheme of things, were nothing special.
 I felt fortunate, I was beginning my recovery with a clear action plan, literally too, and with an understanding of what I needed to do and why.
 I wasn’t sure the psychiatric patients had as clear of a way forward, and I felt for them.

 After buzzing for assistance we were given the okay to go to the basement where the bike was.
 Down more stairs we came to an old, small, gym.
 It was odd, with ceramic tile walls and bars on the windows, and most of the equipment had been abused and was in need of repair.
 The only decently functioning piece of equipment was an air-dyne bike, this is the type with big fan blades on the front wheel, which makes cycling at higher RPMs difficult, if not impossible.

 Another problem was that the bike’s handlebars were connected to the pedals, this made the handlebars move backwards and forwards with each pedal revolution.
-I was not going to be able to use the handlebars that way because I was still sore from the PICC line in my right arm.
+I was not going to be able to use the handlebars that way because I was still sore from the PICC line attempt in my right arm.
 Plus, my left arm was also sore from the recent biopsy surgery that removed an entire lymph node in order to confirm my cancer diagnosis.
 A final problem was that there were no toe clips on the bike.
 For support, I held on with my left hand to a broken display console that was mounted between the handlebars.
 With no toe clips and a fan for a front wheel, this was going to be one interesting, if not difficult, ride.

 As a runner, I broken 4 minutes for the mile, ran under 2 hours and 10 minutes for the marathon, and won numerous races around the world, but I never accomplished anything more uplifting than turning the pedals on that derelict bike.
 I rode that thing for 30 minutes while trying to control my emotions so that I could finish the workout and still have time to shower before being hooked up again to the infusion pump.
 The nurse was nearby texting on his cell phone, unaware of my riding predicament or of my emotions.